fonzilla/pokemondirectory/README.md

-# Express Base App
+# Express/Mongoose Basic App

 run `npm install`  to install dependencies

-run `node seed` to seed database with 5 Pokémon
+run `node seedPokemon` to seed db with 5 Pokémon run `node seedUsers` to seed db with a User